 World Class Attractions Close To Ahmad Bin Ali Stadium

-Ahmad bin Ali Stadium, one of Qatar's eight FIFA 2022 World Cup stadiums, is a sight to behold.
+Ahmad bin Ali Stadium, one of Qatar's eight iconic FIFA 2022 World Cup stadiums, is a sight to behold.
 Located on the very eastern edge of Doha and bordered by the country's desert interior, it is a modern oasis in the sand and well worth a visit just to admire its ornate architecture.
-However, there is much more within the stadium's vicinity to keep you occupied other than football and grand construction…
+However, there is much more within the stadium's vicinity to keep you occupied…

 While you could be forgiven for thinking Ahmad bin Ali Stadium would have little to offer in terms of nearby attractions, given its location, rest assured there are plenty of sights and venues close at hand.
-If you are lucky enough to have a ticket to a 2022 tournament match and are keen to explore more of Qatar, we're here to help make your journey to the arena even more fruitful.
+If you are keen to explore more of Qatar in between admiring the stadium, we're here to help.

 But first, let us introduce you to the stadium: